Skip to Main Content

 Consolidate multiple loans

-If you’re struggling to manage your student loans, refinancing is an ideal way to streamline the repayment process.
-You’ll get a single monthly payment instead of juggling several payment amounts and due dates each month.
-Plus, avoid late payment penalties, missed payments and adverse credit reporting by enrolling in automatic payments with the new lender.
+Refinancing is an ideal way to streamline the repayment process if you’re struggling to manage your student loans.
+By consolidating, you’ll get a single monthly payment instead of juggling several payment amounts and due dates each month.
+Plus, you can avoid late payment penalties, missed payments and adverse credit reporting by enrolling in automatic payments with the new lender.

 How to refinance student loans with bad credit

-Refinancing student loans can be a great potential way to save money on your educational debt.
-Yet many private lenders require a minimum credit score in the mid- to high 600s to refinance your student loans.
-If you’re worried that your score won’t reach this threshold, try these tips.
+Refinancing student loans can be a great way to save money on your educational debt.
+Yet many private lenders require a minimum credit score in the mid-to-high 600s to refinance your student loans.
+Try these tips if you’re worried your score won’t reach this threshold.

-Adding a loved one as a co-signer on your loan application might help you qualify to refinance your student loans when you have credit issues.
-Of course, your co-signer needs good credit (or better) for this approach to work.
-If your co-signer’s credit is good enough, they might help you secure a lower rate and better loan terms.
+Choosing to add a cosigner on your loan application might help you qualify to refinance your student loans when you have credit issues.
+Of course, your cosigner needs good credit (or better) for this approach to work.
+If your cosigner’s credit is good enough, they might help you secure a lower rate and better loan terms.

-On the negative side, co-signing could backfire for your loved one, as it puts their credit reports and scores at risk.
-If you can’t repay your refinanced student loan as promised, your co-signer’s credit will suffer as much as yours from late payments or loan default.
+On the negative side, cosigning could backfire for your loved one, as it risks their credit reports and scores.
+If you can’t repay your refinanced student loan as promised, your cosigner’s credit will suffer from late payments or loan default.

 Improve your credit score